AdaCore/spark2014/lrm/source/packages.rst

 Initialization Refinement
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-If a package has a Dependency Aspect or an
+If a package has a Depends aspect or an
 Initializes Aspect which contains an ``export`` which is a
 ``state_name`` then each ``constituent`` of the ``state_name`` must be
 initialized during package elaboration or be designated as Volatile,